microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/conversationmembers-add.md

 Add multiple members in a single request to a [team](../resources/team.md).
 The response provides details about which memberships could and couldn't be created.

-> [!NOTE] Sometimes this can take a while to reflect the addition after member is added.
-Users can subscribe to changes to membership in a specific team using [change notifications](../resources/change-notifications-api-overview.md).
+> [!NOTE] Sometimes it takes time to reflect the addition of a member after they are added.
+Users can subscribe to change notifications for membership changes in a particular team using [change notifications](../resources/change-notifications-api-overview.md).

 [!INCLUDE [national-cloud-support](../../includes/all-clouds.md)]